-- 19. Section 13 of the Political Party Funding Act, 2018, is hereby amended- - (a) by the substitution for subsection (1) of the following subsection: - "(1) Any money allocated from the Funds to a represented political 60 party or independent representative that is unspent at the end of the financial year must be shown as a credit balance carried forward next financial year in the- to the (a) account contemplated in section 12(1)(b) or section 12A(1)(l (b) books and records of account contemplated in section 12(2) section 12A(1)(d)."; (b) by the substitution for subsection (2) of the following subsection: "(2) If Parliament or a provincial legislature is dissolved in terms." rms of section 50 or section 109 of the Constitution respectively, or wh terms of these legislatures expire, a represented political pa independent representative to whom money has been allocated from Funds and that fails to obtain representation in any legislature in the election must- e next (a) within 21 days after that election-(i) close [its] the books and records in respect of those Fund ls: and (ii) repay to the Commission the unspent balance of the allocated to that political party or independent representation. money 15 tative; (b) within three months after that election, submit an audited fin statement of the books and records contemplated in paragraph to the Commission."; and 20 (c) by the addition after subsection (2) of the following subsection: "(3) If a vacancy occurs or a member of a political party or an independent candidate resigns from Parliament or a provincial le ture, a represented political party or independent representative to money has been allocated from the Funds, must- (a) within 21 days after that vacancy or resignation occurs-(i) close the books and records in respect of those Funds; and 25 (ii) repay to the Commission the unspent balance of the allocated to that political party or independent represen and (b) within three months after resignation or after the vacancy of submit an audited financial statement of the books and recontemplated in paragraph $(a)(i)$ to the Commission.". ecords Amendment of section 14 of Act 6 of 2018 20.
-Section 14 of the Political Party Funding Act, 2018, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) The Commission must monitor compliance by political 35 and independent candidates with this Act by, subject to subsection evaluating the information and documentation provided by [potential or provided b on (2), parties] any person in terms of this Act."; and(b) by the substitution for subsection (4) of the following subsection: 40 "(4) If a complaint relating to the income or expenditure of a po olitical party or independent candidate is lodged with the Commission, it if the chief executive officer is of the view that there is prima substance to the complaint, investigate the complaint.".
-Amendment of section 15 of Act 6 of 2018 45 21.
-Section 15 of the Political Party Funding Act, 2018, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) The Commission may issue a direction to a political independent representative or independent candidate in the pres manner in order to avoid imposing a sanction- (a) after affording that party, independent representative or independent 50 endent candidate an opportunity to make representations; and (b) if it is of the opinion that the party, independent represental independent candidate fails to comply with this Act."; and (b) by the substitution in subsection (2) for the words preceding paragraph the following words: (a) of 55 "The direction contemplated in subsection (1) must indicate which following sanctions that the Commission may impose if the po party, independent representative or independent candidate fails to comply with that direction:".
+19. Section 13 of the Political Party Funding Act, 2018, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) Any money allocated from the Funds to a represented political party or independent representative that is unspent at the end of the financial year must be shown as a credit balance carried forward to the next financial year in the- 5 (a) account contemplated in section 12(1)(b) or section 12A(1)(b); and (b) books and records of account contemplated in section 12(2)(c) or section 12A(1)(d)."; (b) by the substitution for subsection (2) of the following subsection: "(2) If Parliament or a provincial legislature is dissolved in terms of section 50 or section 109 of the Constitution respectively, or when the 10 terms of these legislatures expire, a represented political party or independent representative to whom money has been allocated from the Funds and that fails to obtain representation in any legislature in the next election must- 15 (a) within 21 days after that election- (i) close [its] the books and records in respect of those Funds; and (ii) repay to the Commission the unspent balance of the money allocated to that political party or independent representative; (b) within three months after that election, submit an audited financial statement of the books and records contemplated in paragraph (a)(i) 20 to the Commission."; and (c) by the addition after subsection (2) of the following subsection: "(3) If a vacancy occurs or a member of a political party or an independent representative resigns from Parliament or a provincial 25 legislature, a represented political party or independent representative to whom money has been allocated from the Funds, must- (a) within 21 days after that vacancy or resignation occurs- (i) close the books and records in respect of those Funds; and (ii) repay to the Commission the unspent balance of the money allocated to that political party or independent representative; 30 and (b) within three months after resignation or after the vacancy occurs, submit an audited financial statement of the books and records contemplated in paragraph (a)(i) to the Commission.".
+35 Amendment of section 14 of Act 6 of 2018 20.
+Section 14 of the Political Party Funding Act, 2018, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) The Commission must monitor compliance by political parties, independent representatives and independent candidates with this Act by, 40 subject to subsection (2), evaluating the information and documentation provided by [political parties] any person in terms of this Act."; and (b) by the substitution for subsection (4) of the following subsection: "(4) If a complaint relating to the income or expenditure of a political party, independent representative or independent candidate is lodged with the Commission, it must, if the chief executive officer is of the view 45 that there is prima facie substance to the complaint, investigate the complaint.".
+50 Amendment of section 15 of Act 6 of 2018 21.
+Section 15 of the Political Party Funding Act, 2018, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) The Commission may issue a direction to a political party, independent representative or independent candidate in the prescribed manner in order to avoid imposing a sanction- (a) after affording that party, independent representative or independent candidate an opportunity to make representations; and 55